sihaotan4/babel/readme.md

 # Usage

 Babel only has two actions:
-1. Query - Ask a question and get an answer from the content of the documents.
+1. Query - Ask a question and get an answer using information from the document library.
-2. Reprocess documents - Re-process the documents to update the embeddings if the content has changed.
+2. Reprocess documents - Re-process the documents to update the embeddings database if the content has changed.

 ```
 BABEL IS STARTING...